 2. The Committee shall have the power to call Special Meetings of the Club and shall be found to call a meeting within fourteen days of receiving a written requisition signed by at least ten members and stating the business proposed to be placed before the said Special Meeting.

-3. All meetings of the Club shall be called by advertisement in the local press giving at least four days notice.
+3. All meetings of the Club shall be called by advertisement on the club website and relevant social media platforms and email to the club membership giving at least four days notice.

-4. At all meetings of the club, twelve shall form a quorum.
+4. At all Annual General or Special meetings of the club, twelve shall form a quorum.
 On matters of finance, only members over the age of 16 shall be entitled to vote.

-5. The president or any two members of the Committee shall have power at any time to call a meeting of Committee and five shall form a quorum.
+5. The president or any two members of the Committee shall have power at any time to call a meeting of the Committee and five shall form a quorum.

 IV Membership

-1. Membership shall consist of Seniors Juniors and Cadets according to TTS rules (ie Juniors must be under 18 on 1 January following the start of the season., and Cadets must be under 15 at the same date).
-Also Country members (outwith 15 miles radius of the club).
+1. Membership shall consist of Seniors and Juniors according to TTS rules (i.e. Juniors must be under 19 on 1 January following the start of the season.
+Students must be in full time higher education.

 2. Membership shall be limited to such number as may from time to time be fixed by the Committee.

 3. Every applicant for admission to membership of the Club must submit an application in the form prescribed by the Committee, signed by the applicant.